Nutribun: Ingredients

 The 'base' of the bread is made from a blend of white and whole wheat flour mixed with yeast and a non-fat dried milk powder, although banana flour and coconut may also be used.
 In the Philippines, the bread may be fortified with soy flour as a protein source, or – as reported in 2019 – moringa leaf powder, squash, eggs, sugar, and salt may be used as main ingredients, with attention given to flavor and texture to avoid organoleptic problems.
 The wheat, milk, soy, moringa, and egg ingredients supply micronutrients, such as calcium, iron, and B vitamins.
 The bun is made with iodized salt as a means of supplying iodine and sodium to the diet.
 Each bun weighs 80 grams and contains 400 calories.

 Distribution

-As Ferdinand Marcos' first term as president of the Philippines neared its end in the late 1960s, the rate of malnutrition soared, especially among young children.
+As Ferdinand Marcos's first term as president of the Philippines neared its end in the late 1960s, the rate of malnutrition soared, especially among young children.